We use cookies to ensure the accessibility and functioning of our services, to analyze our visitors' behavior and to personalize their experience.

 For stress tied to unaddressed health issues, the most effective stress-reducing benefit employers are turning to is the Health Payment Account.

 [I have] the comfort of knowing that if something health-related happens to me or my family, (including our pet!), we've got a cushion that doesn't involve a credit card/account that would add interest or fees.
-It's been especially helpful at the beginning of the year when our deductibles reset and our HSA account may not have enough funds to cover the high cost of prescriptions needed in January. —Somer Mager, Patient Member
+It's been especially helpful at the beginning of the year when our deductibles reset and our HSA account may not have enough funds to cover the high cost of prescriptions needed in January. —Somer Mager, Paytient Member

 Paytient’s Solution: Reducing Financial Stress with the Health Payment Account